WebexCC-SA/LAB-2851/docs/lab2_query_JDS.md

 ???+ webex "Instructions"
     1. In Control Hub, go to the Desktop Layouts menu.
 Click the option "Create Desktop Layout", a menu to configure your template will come up, enter the name POD-XX_Layout and select the Team associated to your POD number.
     2. Download the "Default Desktop Layout" and open it using Notepad++.
-Find the Navigation section and enter the following widget information:
+Find the Navigation section and replace the existing data with the following widget information:
     ```
     {
       "nav": {